Secbone/koa-session2/README.md

 import Redis from "ioredis";
 import {Store} from "koa-session2";

-export default class SeckenStore extends Store {
+export default class RedisStore extends Store {
     constructor() {
         super();
         this.redis = new Redis();